 First of it’s Kind in the Pacific Northwest

-Friday and Saturday Evening at 5:30….. look for authentic chuck wagons setup behind the grandstands.
+Dinner at 6:30 pm on Friday May 27th and Saturday May 28th, 2016…..look for authentic chuck wagons setup behind the grandstands.
 Line up and with a ticket choose the chuck wagon to serve you.
 Once the dinner bell rings, dig into the best food ever!

 John and Sandra Sullivan, Randy Hawkins

 This 1905 Weber Wagon was restored to museum quality by owners John and Sandra Sullivan.
 It was on a ranch in West Texas until the Sullivans purchased the remmants of the original wagon.
 All the iron parts and two axles (wooden) are original.
 Paint chips were computer scanned for original colors.
 The chuckbox and pantry were made in accordance with pictures of the Matador Ranch Chuckwagon in Texas.

 Rod McGuire, Lori McGuire, John Spain

 Original Peter Schuttler Wagon built in the late 1800’s.
 The Wagon is all original except for the chuck box.
 This wagon is used on a daily basis for chuck wagon catering year around.

 The Paradise Rose has competed in Lubbock, Texas in 2008 and placing amongst 33 wagons.